ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

+---
-# Writing a modern cross-platform desktop app
+title: "Writing a modern cross-platform desktop app"
+author: "Arturo Filastò"
+date: "2017-10-30"
+tags: ["technology", "software engineering"]
+categories: ["blog"]
+---

 The goal of this article is to outline some of the architecture & design considerations made while thinking about how we would implement the OONI Probe desktop apps.
 This is the result of research and experimentation with a variety of different libraries and approaches.
 For each part of the technological stack we will be outlining the rationale and trade-offs for each decision.